SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-app-service-environment.md

 ### Operations

-The **Azure AppService - Operations** dashboard offers comprehensive insights into the scaling, upgrade events for your Azure AppServiceEnvironment.
+The **Azure App Service Environment - Operations** dashboard offers comprehensive insights into the scaling, upgrade events for your Azure App Service Environment.

 Use this dashboard to:
 *  Analyze scaling and upgrade events for your App Service Environment